Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Home and road insights

-- New York is 3-5 against the spread, and 3-5 overall, at home this year.
+- At home this season, New York is 3-5 against the spread and 3-5 overall.

-- This year, New York has hit the over in five of eight games at home.
+- New York has hit the over in five of eight home games this year.

-- This year away from home, Tampa Bay is 3-5 against the spread and 5-3 overall.
+- Tampa Bay is 3-5 against the spread, and 5-3 overall, away from home.

-- In eight road games this year, Tampa Bay has gone over the total three times.
+- In eight away games this season, Tampa Bay has gone over the total three times.

 Powered by Data Skrive.